Skip to main content

 • Node.js (v18+ LTS recommended)

-• Supabase CLI (optional, for database work)
+• Railway CLI (optional, for deployment)

 • Claude Code (optional, for AI-assisted development)